tknightz/colorful.vim/README.md

 # colorful.vim
-A colorful scheme for Vim/NVim
+A colorful scheme for Vim/NVim (Supported Treesitter)